NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 > The Jews say, “Ezra is the son of Allah,” …

+This is false.
 No Jews have ever claimed that Ezra is the son of God.
 Is it Allah or Muhammad who is ignorant of this fact?

 ## Christians worship Mary {#worshipping-mary}